d0u9/.dot/README.md

 [Here](https://neovim.io/doc/user/nvim_from_vim.html) gives more information about the differences between vim and neovim.

 ## Install python support of Neovim

 ```
 pip install neovim
 ```

+or, if you familiar with python3 use `pip3` instead.

 If you are using OSX El capitan, like me, and have failed installing pip, you have to understand the new protect mechanism, i.e. [SIP](https://en.wikipedia.org/wiki/System_Integrity_Protection).

 ## Install [vim-plug](https://github.com/junegunn/vim-plug).